 WASHINGTON (AP) — The Oscar-nominated film "Beasts of the Southern Wild" has gotten Michelle Obama's ringing endorsement.

-The first lady played host Wednesday at a White House workshop for about 80 middle- and high-school students from the District of Columbia and New Orleans, where the movie was set.
-Students saw the film, then got to question cast members and the director.
+The first lady played host Wednesday at a White House workshop for about 80 middle- and high-school students from the District of Columbia and New Orleans, in the state where the movie was set.
+Students saw the film, then questioned cast members and the director.

-Mrs. Obama said she saw "Beasts" over the summer and considers it one of the most powerful and important movies released in a long time.
+Mrs. Obama said she saw "Beasts" last summer and considers it one of the most powerful and important movies released in a long time.

 The film tells the mythical tale of a 6-year-old girl named Hushpuppy struggling to survive in the southern Delta with her ailing father as a storm approaches.
 Her world consists of a small but tightly-knit shantytown community on the bayou with wild animals, both real and imagined.